TheRobBrennan/explore-graphql/back-end/javascript/apollo-server/apollo-tutorial/README.md

 This code will be modified to follow along with the Apollo tutorial at [https://www.apollographql.com/docs/tutorial/](https://www.apollographql.com/docs/tutorial/).

-This guide will contain useful command line snippets and tidbits as I work through the tutorial circa Monday, October 14th, 2019.
+This guide will contain useful command-line snippets and tidbits as I work through the tutorial circa Monday, October 14th, 2019.

 ## Apollo server